isc-projects/kea/doc/sphinx/arm/stats.rst

 a limit prevents unlimited memory growth.
 There are two ways to define the limits: time-based (e.g. keep samples from the last 5 minutes) and size-based.
-The size-based limit can be changed using one of two commands: ``statistic-sample-count-set``, to set a size limit for a single statistic, and ``statistic-sample-count-set-all``, to set size-based limits for all statistics.
-To set time-based limits for a single statistic, use ``statistic-sample-age-set``; use ``statistic-sample-age-set-all`` to set time-based limits for all statistics.
+The size-based limit can be changed using one of two commands: :isccmd:`statistic-sample-count-set`, to set a size limit for a single statistic, and :isccmd:`statistic-sample-count-set-all`, to set size-based limits for all statistics.
+To set time-based limits for a single statistic, use :isccmd:`statistic-sample-age-set`; use :isccmd:`statistic-sample-age-set-all` to set time-based limits for all statistics.
 For a given statistic only one type of limit can be active; storage is limited by either time or size, not both.